-The first step to perform is to assemble the accessories that make up the Matrix 450N reader.
+The first step to perform is to assemble the accessories that make up the Matrix 410N reader1.
 The lens and either an internal or an external illuminator must be used.
-This procedure shows an LT-03x series lighting system.
+This procedure shows an internal illuminator.

-Matrix 450N must be disconnected from the power supply during this procedure.
+Matrix 410N must be disconnected from the power supply during this pro-

-1. In a dust-free environment, remove the Matrix 450N Lens Cover by unscrewing it.
+1. In a dust-free environment, remove the Matrix 410N Lens Cover by unscrewing it.